Study of same-sign W boson scattering and anomalous couplings in events with one tau lepton from pp collisions at $\sqrt{s}$ = 13 TeV: Analysis strategy and background estimation

 where $N_\mathrm{Cross}$ represents the interference between the two EFT operators under study.
 This fit setup will be called a two-dimensional (2D) same-dimension EFT study in the rest of this paper.
 Finally, when considering one EFT dim-6 and one dim-8 operator with Wilson coefficients $c_{i}, f_{\alpha}$ to be active, the expected number of events becomes:

 This fit setup will be referred to as a 2D different-dimension EFT study.
 It neglects the contributions due to the possible interference between the dim-6 and the dim-8 operator, for which there are no clear theoretical predictions.
+The absence of this type of EFT contribution precludes consideration of any linear correlation between the two different classes of operators.
+Consequently, within this theoretical framework, our physics interpretation is limited to the independent effects arising from the interplay between two operators of different dimensions.
+For every EFT statistical study, the signal strength of the SM EW SSWW VBS contribution is fixed to 1.